ljq2022/solanaloans/README.md

 ## Anchor Installation

-Assuming you already have Node and NPM, install Mocha with `npm install -g mocha` From here, run:
+Assuming you already have Node and NPM, install all dependencies with `npm i` From here, run:

 ```